 If your doctor has recommended a medication or cream, apply this after drying your rectal area.
 Follow the package or prescription directions for application.

-Bathe in warm water and Epsom salt every few hours until your symptoms improve.
-Stop using Epsom salt if you develop increased itching, inflammation or pain, or if you experience symptoms of an allergic reaction, such as hives or facial swelling.
+Stop using Epsom salt if you have any worsening of itching, inflammation or pain, or if you experience any hives or swelling.

 Things You'll Need

 Sitz bath kit, optional

 Epsom salt soaks are generally safe to use, and may improve your symptoms.
 However, research has not shown these salts have a particular advantage in reducing the pain or irritation from hemorrhoids.

 If you are experiencing hemorrhoids for the first time, see your doctor for an evaluation and treatment plan.
 If you have a history of hemorrhoids, and experience an increase in pain, swelling, bleeding or discomfort, see your doctor.
 Your doctor may recommend topical medications, and in some cases a procedure is needed to shrink or remove large or painful hemorrhoids.
 Seek urgent medical care if you have severe anal pain and bleeding from your rectum, and if you have symptoms of hemorrhoids along with diarrhea, fever or pain in your abdomen.